eugnsp/library/index.md

 *Jonathan M&uuml;ller* @ C++Now (2018)

 > "Do not use owning raw pointers, use a smart pointer instead." &mdash; And yet it is common to use them when writing a linked list, for example.
 "Use a reference when a pointer is non-null." &mdash; But the standard library interfaces themselves don't follow this advice all the time.
 We're at a point where a simple question "I need to point to some other object" requires a complicated lecture about raw vs. smart pointers, references and the danger of putting references inside angle brackets.
 Clearly we can do better.
 Let's take a step back, and look at the bigger picture: What are the common pointer-like types?
 Which properties do they have in common, which are unique?
 What are the possible situations that require pointer-like types?
 Which properties do those situations require?
 This talk will answer those questions and so provide the definitive guide to choosing the correct pointer types.
-We'll be discussing whether or not `optional&lt;T&amp;&gt;` or `std::observer_ptr` are necessary, talk about the difference in applications for `T&amp;`, `gsl::non_null&lt;T&gt;` and `std::reference_wrapper&lt;T&gt;`, and look how the type system can help us catch lifetime issues.
+We'll be discussing whether or not `optional<T&>` or `std::observer_ptr` are necessary, talk about the difference in applications for `T&`, `gsl::non_null<T>` and `std::reference_wrapper<T>`, and look how the type system can help us catch lifetime issues.

 [Watch at YouTube](https://www.youtube.com/watch?v=kYiEvVEh6Tw)